Tourism in Afghanistan: Tajbeg Palace

-The Tajbeg Palace (Queen's Palace) was built in the 1920's by King Amanullah Khan for Queen Soraya.
+The Tajbeg Palace (Queen's Palace) was built in the 1920s by King Amanullah Khan for Queen Soraya.
 It is located near the Darul Aman Palace.
 One of its purposes was for women of Afghanistan to address their issues with the Queen.
 Another was for women only parties to take place there.
 Afghanistan has always been a very conservative country where men and women do not sit or party together.

 Kandahar

 Visiting Kandahar Province has long been avoided by foreign tourists due to insecurity.
 Despite that, a number of foreigners have visited the province in recent years.
 Aino Mina, which is located in the northeast of Kandahar, has a number of large mosques, parks, hotels, places to shop and eat, sports facilities, etc. There is also a bus terminal in Aino Mina.
 Another is located in the western end of Kandahar.
 Below are some notable sites for travelers to visit in Kandahar Province: